How does your Association set its priorities?

 The Annual Meeting and RA is held every year during the last week of June and/or first week of July.
 The Annual Meeting kicks off with conferences, committee meetings, and events.
 The RA takes place during the final four days of the Annual Meeting.
 The location of the meeting varies year to year.
-2014 Annual Meeting will take place in Denver, CO.
+2016 Annual Meeting will take place in Washington, DC.
 View dates and locations for the past and future meetings.

 Why does the RA meet every year?

 The RA adopts the strategic plan and budget, resolutions, the legislative program, and other policies of NEA.
 Delegates propose, debate, and take action on new business items for the Association and vote by secret ballot on proposed amendments to the Constitution and Bylaws.
 Those delegates with full voting rights elect the executive officers, Executive Committee members, and at-large members of the NEA Board of Directors, as appropriate.

 How can I find out more about the RA?